Janicebenita/Janicebenita/README.md

 - ✅ Quality-risk identification
 - ✅ Corrective-action guidance

-> **Validation Note:** Construction Quality is the validated demonstration workflow.
-Manufacturing, Laboratory QA, Healthcare, Pharmaceuticals and Environmental Monitoring are currently illustrative domain profiles and require independent domain validation before production use.
+> **Validation Note:** Other domain workspaces are illustrative profiles and require independent domain validation before production use.

 ---